brownplt/iticse-in-flow-2014/in-flow-assignments/clear/clarke-1.md

 # Any other comments on course structure?

-There are a lot of submission steps, which could be quite onerous for students (and staff) to manage, especially whens students are sick and miss something.
+There are a lot of submission steps, which could be quite onerous for students (and staff) to manage, especially when students are sick and miss something.

 # Looking ahead to including these in a report, any writing comments?